EndangeredMassa/endangeredmassa.github.com/_posts/strengthfinding-interview/2019-07-XX-process.md

 What follows is a distillation of the process I use for interviewing.
 If you agree with the goals of this format, feel free to use it as a starting point in your own interview process.
 Hopefully, it can serve you as a better default.

-So far, variations of this format have been tested across 2 companies, 75 phone screens, 23 interviews, 13 offers, and 8 hires.
-Unsolicited feedback from candidates, even from those we declined, has been overwhelmingly positive.
+So far, variations of this format have been tested across 2 companies, 94 phone screens, 27 interviews, 14 offers, and 9 hires.
+False negatives are impossible to track, but confidence in no-hire decisions was very high.
+False positives were extremely low.
+Roughly half of all candidates provided unsolicited feedback and it has always (so far) been positive, even from those we declined.

 > I really loved the interview process.
 Thanks for considering me for the role.